cecat/UtilityWatchMQTT/DEV/README.md

 [pull-up resistor](https://create.arduino.cc/projecthub/TheGadgetBoy/ds18b20-digital-temperature-sensor-and-arduino-9cc806)
 between VCC and DATA, though [some claim this is unnecessary](https://wp.josh.com/2014/06/23/no-external-pull-up-needed-for-ds18b20-temp-sensor/).

+I use a second *DS18B20* to track the basement temperature because, why not.

 ### Sump Pump

 When I first implemented this system I used an accelerometer on the sump discharge pipe,